nielsdoorn/nielsdoorn.github.io/index.md

 ### Twitter

-I sometimes [tweet](https://www.twitter.com/nielsdoorn) about my research, but more often about other things that interest me or that fill me with wonder.
+I sometimes toot about my research on <a rel="me" href="https://mastodon.online/@niels76">mastodon</a> about my research, but more often about other things that interest me or that fill me with wonder.
-I also maintain a surely incomplete [list](https://twitter.com/i/lists/1356482580627996672?s=20) of software testing research Twitter accounts.
-If you know another Twitter account that should be on the list (maybe your own), send me a direct message.

 ### Github